 If you are considering the creation of a hybrid network model that integrates on-premises resources with public cloud services like those offered by Microsoft Azure, Progent can help you evaluate and deploy a current version of Windows Server that incorporates core elements of Azure technology and is designed to support hybrid networks.
 See Progent's Windows Server 2019 migration consulting and Windows Server 2016 hybrid cloud solutions.

 Progent can provide a variety of support services that include remote online troubleshooting, comprehensive Help Desk services, outsourced or co-sourced network management, and full-time or part-time staffing.
 Progent can provide the expertise of CISM, CISA GIAC, and CISSP-certified network security engineers to assess the security of your environment, validate regulatory compliance, perform penetration testing, establish business continuity plans, and verify disaster recovery procedures.

 Progent's Cisco-certified network professionals, including high-level CCIE consultants, can help you design, configure, manage, and troubleshoot a hardened network infrastructure that offers the performance and security your business requires without breaking your IT budget.

-For small and mid-sized companies across the United States, Progent's Microsoft-certified consultants can provide network help and professional consulting services for the entire array of Microsoft .NET servers, Microsoft Windows 2012 R2 Server, Microsoft Windows 2008 R2 Server, and Windows 2003 Server.
-Progent's planning, installation, update, and support capabilities cover network design, configuration, and administration help for
+For small and mid-sized companies across the U.S., Progent's Microsoft-authorized experts offer computer help and IT consulting services for the whole family of Microsoft .NET servers, Microsoft Windows Server 2012 R2, Microsoft Windows Server 2008, and Microsoft Windows Server 2003.
+Progent's planning, integration, update, and support capabilities include system architecture, configuration, and management help for

 security expertise, turn-key